 1 Palimpsest noun [ C ] – /ˈpæl.ɪm.sest/ /ˈpæl.ɪm.sest/

 A very old text or document in which writing has been removed and covered or replaced by new writing – something such as a work of art that has many levels of meaning, types of style, etc. that build on each other;

-Originally published in Sept 2016, this post has been updated to reflect the latest data in various reports, including the second annual orlistat generic online: Benchmarking the digital and financial capability of consumers in the UK, and the fourth annual order orlistat mastercard: Benchmarking the digital maturity of small businesses and charities in the UK
+Originally published in Sept 2016, this post was updated to reflect the 2017 data in various reports, including the second annual order orlistat mastercard: Benchmarking the digital and financial capability of consumers in the UK, and the fourth annual orlistat no script: Benchmarking the digital maturity of small businesses and charities in the UK

-Part One looks at some data on online and digital skills in the UK population as a whole
+PART ONE looks at some data on online and digital skills in the UK population as a whole in 2017

-We at RnR Organisation are working to increase and improve basic digital skills and use of technology in smaller charities in order for them to achieve their aims more effectively so the second post will look at digital skills in UK SMEs and charities, including in the West Midlands and East Midlands.
+We at RnR Organisation are working to increase and improve basic digital skills and use of technology in smaller charities in order for them to achieve their aims more effectively.
+The second post in this series looks at digital skills in UK SMEs and charities, including in the West Midlands and East Midlands.

 Basic Digital Skills

 Basic digital skills are defined as: